 Several canyons of the American West are longer and some are deeper, but none combines the depth, sheerness, narrowness, and darkness of the Black Canyon.
 The canyon is 2250 feet deep!

 My friend Heather and I entered the park at the South Rim and made our way to the visitors center.
 We had planned on hiking the Oak Flat Loop Trail but within a minute of setting out, it started hailing, and then lightning started striking all around us.
 We decided to shelter at the visitors center until the lightning cleared.
 We eventually made our way by car to 11 different scenic stops along the south rim of the canyon.
 Once we reached the end of the road, we hiked the Warner Point Trail to Warner Point.
 At the end of the trail we found an amazing rock spire that just had to be climbed.
 We were able to get some epic photos at the top of the spire.

-We needed a place to camp overnight after exploring the park, and learned about BLM Land.
+We needed a place to camp overnight after exploring the park, and learned about dispersed camping on BLM Land.
 The Bureau of Land Management is an agency within the United States Department of the Interior that administers more than 247.3 million acres of public lands in the United States (which constitutes one-eighth of the landmass of the country).
 They have free camping in some of the most amazing wilderness areas around the country.
 It’s far more private than camping in a campground, and it’s totally FREE!
 We ended up deciding to stay at Billy Creek after learning about it on the Free Campsites website.
 We drove up to the campsite in the middle of the night and had no idea what was around us, but found a perfect spot under the trees, next to the creek.
 I stayed in a grassy area under some trees in my SUV and Heather stayed on a dirt pad with her van.
 We made a bonfire and had a perfect evening while listening to coyotes call all around us.